 Mobility sufficiency scenarios assumptions used in T5.3 provided relevant insights on the lock-in or multiplier effect that the absence or presence of adequate infrastructures have on the adoption of sufficiency lifestyles.
-For example, investigating biking scenarios, trajectories showed a multiplier effect for biking associated with the development and improvement of bike infrastructure (Gabert et al., 2024).
-This is in line with findings from WP4, T5.2 and the citizen and stakeholder workshops conducted in WP7, which all confirm the availability of safe bike infrastructure as an important enabler for this sufficient mode of transport (Breucker & Farfoglia, 2023; Breucker & Defard, 2023; Barbas & Breucker, 2024).
-It follows that long-term policies supporting and planning the development of sufficiency-related infrastructures are key to the massification of sufficiency lifestyles.
-Further examples illustrating this include affordable and efficient rail links and night trains which have been shown to enable more people to switch from planes to trains (Gabert et al., 2024).
-The importance of more affordable rail options has also been confirmed by WP7's citizen and stakeholder engagement exercises (Barbas & Breucker, 2024).
+For example, investigating biking scenarios, trajectories showed a multiplier effect for biking associated with the development and improvement of bike infrastructure (FULFILL, 2024b).
+This is in line with findings from WP4, T5.2 and the citizen and stakeholder workshops conducted in WP7, which all confirm the availability of safe bike infrastructure as an important enabler for this sufficient mode of transport (FULFILL, 2023f; FULFILL, 2023h; FULFILL, 2024a).
+It follows that long-term policies supporting and planning the development of sufficiency lifestyles.
+Further examples illustrating this include affordable and efficient rail links and night trains which have been shown to enable more people to switch from planes to trains (FULFILL, 2024b).
+The importance of more affordable rail options has also been confirmed by WP7's citizen and stakeholder engagement exercises (FULFILL, 2024a).